workarea-commerce/workarea/docs/source/cli.html.md

 ### Using an Apple Machine

-Installation on mac uses homebrew.
-If you do not have homebrew installed see <https://brew.sh/>
+Installation on macOS uses Homebrew.
+If you do not have Homebrew installed see <https://brew.sh/>

 ```bash
 brew tap workarea/tools ssh://git@stash.tools.weblinc.com:7999/wl/homebrew-taps.git